 When you are about 15 weeks pregnant, your doctor may offer amniocentesis.
 Amniocentesis is a test that detects or rules out certain inherited disorders in a fetus.
 It also assesses lung maturity to see if the fetus can endure an early delivery.
-You can also find out the baby's gender.
+You can also find out the baby's sex.

 Doctors generally offer amniocentesis to women with an increased risk of having a baby with particular disorders, including those who:

 - Will be 35 or older when they deliver.